MikeMcMahon/otrs-magicforms/README.md

 MagicForms
 ===========

-Provides a method to create dynamic forms in OTRS.
+MagicForms is an OTRS (http://otrs.org) package/module plugin which provides a method to create dynamic forms in OTRS.
 Typically this is a feature add-on or done through complex JavaScript/jQuery magic.
 This method creates a new DTL file and the required Perl modules to power this as a server-side component!

 Installation
 --------------